drdrddrd/BABF-forecasting/README.md

-# BABF Forecasting (BSc Thesis)
+# BABF Forecasting

-This repository contains the code for a BSc thesis that forecasts changes in Swiss forests using a machine learning model.
+This repository contains the code and methodology for research on forecasting changes in Swiss forests using machine learning.
 An XGBoost algorithm was trained on data from the Swiss National Forest Inventory (NFI) and CH2018 climate scenarios to predict future basal area and broadleaf fraction until 2099.

 Follow these steps to set up the project and reproduce the results.